Eryri: A5 shut and cars towed away over illegal parking

 At least five tow trucks were seen despite calls for sensible parking.

-There were fears emergency vehicles would be blocked and at one point an ambulance had to be allowed through the congested scene.
+There were fears emergency vehicles would be blocked and, at one point, an ambulance had to be allowed through the congested scene.

+One motorist said she "was surprised to see cars actually being towed".

+"We were going to park in a proper place... but if we needed any more encouragement to find a proper car park, that was a good incentive," she added.

 It followed a similar appeal the previous day from the police force, Gwynedd council, Snowdonia National Park and the National Trust.